AnnaGiasson/PythonEquipmentDrivers/README.md

 ### Installation
 This library utilizes the NI-VISA (or compatible) hardware drivers, this should be installed prior to using this libray.
-To install this module download or clone this repository and run the contained `setup.py` script in this directory with the arguement "install" in a command prompt window:
+To install this module download or clone this repository and install using pip with `pip install .` or
-`C:\\{path_to_python}\python.exe setup.py install`
+`C:\\{path_to_python}\python.exe -m pip install .` if multiple Python installations exist.

+Additionally the package can be installed in development mode with the `-e/--editable` flag e.g `pip install -e .` More details on development mode can be found at https://setuptools.pypa.io/en/latest/userguide/development_mode.html

-For additional help with installation help you can contact the module author Anna Giasson (agiasson@vicr.com)
+For additional help with installation help you can contact the module author Anna Giasson (AnnaGraceGiasson@GMail.com)

 ### Examples
 To create a connection to an instrument supported by this library it's respective class needs to be instantiated with the address of the instrument you wish to control.